Pudding cloth

 A pudding cloth is a culinary utensil similar to a cheesecloth or muslin.
 It is a reusable alternative to cooking in skins made of animal intestines and became popular in England in the seventeenth century for boiling a wide range of puddings.

 Typical uses

 Sweet

 Prior to the 19th century, the English Christmas pudding was boiled in a pudding cloth.
-Clootie pudding, a traditional Scottish dessert, is boiled in a pudding cloth.
+Clootie dumpling, a traditional Scottish dessert, is boiled in a pudding cloth.
 The traditional way to cook jam roly poly is using a pudding cloth.

 Savoury

 Pease pudding was first made possible at the beginning of the 17th century with the advent of the pudding cloth.